Cambridge-Hands-On-Science/Experiments/Experiments/Physics/Flame Tornado.md

 Ensure the turntable is placed on a flat surface outside.
 Cover cotton wool with petroleum jelly ahead of demonstrating because a) it's not nice to do and b) it will make demonstrating easier.
 Place some in the centre of the turntable and (very carefully) light it using the lighter (aim for the cotton wool as the jelly itself isn't flammable and will melt).
 Make sure people are standing out of the way when you do this!
 Then, spin the turntable (first without the mesh outside, then with the mesh outside) and you should see a flame tornado when the mesh is present.

 ### Science explanation
-Hot gas rises* so as the fire heats the air around it this rises, pulling more air in sideways at the bottom, which then also rises.** When the setup is spun without a mesh cage on, the fuel rotating doesn't really affect the surrounding air or the glame, and so it just rises like a pretty normal flame.
+When the mesh isn’t present, the air above the flame mostly moves together as one block.
+There’s no organised inflow, no shear, and no disturbed motion, so the flame just rises like normal hot gas (hot air goes up, pulls in more air from the sides).

-When the mesh cage is added, that air being pulled in at the base is knocked by the cage as it gets pulled in, starting it spinning.
-As the air keeps being pulled in, it spins up faster, because it's being pulled into the middle.*** As it reaches the flame, it heats up and rises, but whilst spinning fast at the same time, leading to the flame tornado shape.
+When the mesh cage is added, everything changes.
+The air being pulled in at the base is bumped, slowed, and redirected by the mesh, creating differences in air speed and an uneven inflow toward the centre.
+These speed differences (shear) make the air twist into small rotating columns.
+As this spinning air spirals inward, it speeds up, like a figure skater pulling their arms in.

+When this fast-spinning air reaches the flame, it heats up and rises, carrying its rotation with it.
+The result is a tall, stable flame tornado.

-The flame tornado flame is higher than the normal flame.
-This is because the colder, denser air gets pushed to the outside due to centrifugal force, more than the hotter, lighter, flame.
-So, there ends up being more hot air in the centre than usual.
-More hot air being sucked in also allows more combustionm, so the flame gets taller.
+The flame tornado is higher than the normal flame because the spinning pushes colder, denser air outward, leaving more hot, light air concentrated in the centre.
+That extra hot air feeds the flame, allowing more combustion and stretching the flame upward.

 *hot air balloons and thermals are good examples of this.
 We might already be running hot air balloons as a separate experiment.
 You can also show this with the lighter (I'd assume) as the flame will pull upwards regardless of the orientation it's held in (mind your fingers).